Reviews

 Celestron NexStar Evolution 9.25″ Review: Partially Recommended

-The Celestron NexStar Evolution 9.25 isn’t terrible, but is arguably just a bit too big for its own good - and for its mount.
+I won't say that Celestron NexStar Evolution 9.25 is terrible, but it is arguably just a bit too big for its own good - and for its mount.

 Celestron Omni XLT 102AZ Review: Recommended Scope

-The Celestron Omni XLT 102AZ is a pretty good telescope for the price, though it needs some upgrades to perform at its best.
+The Celestron Omni XLT 102AZ is a pretty good telescope for the price.
+But with some more upgrades, it perform at its best.

 Explore Scientific FirstLight AR80 Refractor with Twilight Nano Review – Partially Recommended